Early Summer: Reception

-DVD release
+Home media

-In 2004, the Criterion Collection released with a new high-definition digital transfer, with restored image and sound and new English subtitle translation.
-Also included were the original theatrical trailer, an audio commentary by Donald Richie, Ozu’s Films from Behind-the-Scenes, a conversation about Ozu and his working methods between child-actor and sound technician Kojirō Suematsu, assistant cameraman Takashi Kawamata, and Ozu producer Shizuo Yamanouchi, and essays by David Bordwell and Jim Jarmusch.
+In 2004, The Criterion Collection released a new, higher-definition digital transfer, with restored image and sound and new English subtitle translation.
+Also included were the original theatrical trailer, an audio commentary by Donald Richie, Ozu’s Films from Behind-the-Scenes, a conversation about Ozu and his working methods between child actor and sound technician Kojirō Suematsu, assistant cameraman Takashi Kawamata, and Ozu producer Shizuo Yamanouchi, and essays by David Bordwell and Jim Jarmusch.

-In 2010, the BFI released a Region 2 Dual Format Edition (Blu-ray + DVD).
-Included with this release is a standard definition presentation of What Did the Lady Forget?
+In 2010, the BFI released a Region 2 Dual Format Edition (Blu-ray + DVD), this time in proper high definition.
+Included with this release is a standard-definition presentation of What Did the Lady Forget?.